Students at UMass Lowell are undertaking a wide variety of research in the field of Peace and Conflict Studies. In their research, they are studying:

 - The causes of genocide in Rwanda from a psychological and sociocultural perspective.

 - The role of peace and protest music in anti-war movements during two periods of war in America: the Vietnam War (1963-1975), and the Afghanistan/Iraq Wars (2001-2011).

 - Coexistence programs that deal with collective narratives in the Israeli-Palestine conflict.

 - The aftermath of the civil war in Liberia and the role women played in bringing peace.

 - Whether after-school programs in Lowell reduce teen delinquency and violence.

 - Effectiveness of PTSD treatment for returning veterans from the Afghanistan and Iraq wars.

-The following students were selected to present their research papers at the 2013 Kroc Student Peace Conference at Notre Dame University.
+The following students presented their research papers at the Kroc Student Peace Conferences at Notre Dame University.

 Class of 2013